-A Reading List from SCI-Arc's Assistant Librarian, Stefanie Crump
+A Reading List from SCI-Arc's Librarian Stefanie Crump

 More detailed descriptions of each title can be found below.

 - Among Others: Blackness at MoMA by Darby English & Charlotte Barat